Skip to content

 Morose: Sullen Withdrawal

-In contrast to the heavy, bile-inflected weight of atrabilious, morose describes quiet, unsociable gloom.
-A morose person is sullen and withdrawn.
-They are not actively angry, but deeply dissatisfied.
+In contrast to the weighty, internal suffering of the atrabilious, morose describes a quiet, unsociable gloom.
+A morose person is sullen and withdrawn, not actively angry, but deeply dissatisfied and disinclined to engage.
+Imagine a guest at a party, slumped in a corner, refusing eye contact or conversation—their refusal stemming not from fear, but from a deliberate, brooding discontent.

 The Subtle Difference